Saffron, the spice of well-being: how does it balance our mood and soothe our stress?

 Mechanism of action

 Picrocrocin is considered a precursor to safranal, as it is converted into safranal during digestion.
-Thus, it indirectly helps maintain sufficient levels of safranal in the body. -
+Thus, it indirectly contributes to maintaining sufficient levels of safranal in the body. -

-By strengthening the activity of safranal, picrocrocin supports relaxation mechanisms and helps restore emotional balance .
+By enhancing the activity of safranal, picrocrocin supports relaxation mechanisms and contributes to the restoration of emotional balance .

-- Other metabolites : crocetin (crocin precursor) and kaempferol (flavonoid) are also recognized for their anxiolytic effect in preclinical studies.
-When administered to mice, they significantly reduced their immobility behavior in stress tests, suggesting a positive action against anxiety .
+- Other metabolites : crocetin (a precursor of crocin) and kaempferol (a flavonoid) are also recognized for their anxiolytic effect in preclinical studies.
+When administered to mice, they significantly reduced their immobility in stress tests, suggesting a positive effect against anxiety .

 3. How saffron affects emotional balance